Double-crested cormorant

 Can cormorants cause problems for baitfish production or fish farmers?

 Yes, cormorants, as well as other fish-eating birds, can be a problem in small natural ponds where bait dealers release minnows for later seining.
 Minnows in these small ponds are vulnerable to predators because the ponds are typically untended natural waters easily discovered by fish-eating birds.
-Ponds are also shallow which make the minnows easy for cormorants to catch.
+Ponds are also shallow, making the minnows easy for cormorants to catch.
 Similar issues can exist at aquaculture facilities.
-Dealers are allowed to shoot cormorants at their facilities under the Aquaculture Depredation Order when this becomes an issue.
-From 2003 through 2012, an average of 1,713 cormorants were killed annually at baitfish ponds and aquaculture facilities in Minnesota under terms of this depredation order.
-A total of 1,540 cormorants were reported killed under the Aquaculture Depredation Order in 2012.
-These numbers, of course, assume that the numbers reported are accurate.
+Cormorant damage at aquaculture facilities is managed under a depredation permit system, whereby the U.S. Fish and Wildlife Service permits the lethal take of double-crested cormorants at commercial freshwater aquaculture facilities when non-lethal methods are insufficient in preventing depredation.

 Do cormorants damage vegetation in rookery areas where large numbers of cormorants nest?

-The natural vegetation at all waterbird colonies typically dies from the long term accumulation of guano at the site.
-This is a natural, dynamic process in which tree-nesting birds may subsequently move to nearby groves of trees and some species like cormorants may move from tree-nesting sites to the ground.
-With the open ground cover created by the loss of trees and shrubs, ground-nesting waterbirds can move in, including American White Pelicans, Common Terns, and Ring-billed Gulls.
+The natural vegetation at all waterbird colonies typically dies from the long-term accumulation of guano at the site.
+This tree decline is a natural, dynamic process in which tree-nesting birds may subsequently move to nearby groves of trees.
+Some species like cormorants may move from tree-nesting sites to the ground.
+With the open ground cover created by the loss of trees and shrubs, ground-nesting waterbirds can move in, including American white pelicans, common terns, and ring-billed gulls.

 Is the loss of vegetation at a cormorant colony a cause for concern?

-Typically, this is not an environmental concern because the plants affected are common trees, shrubs, and forbs like cottonwoods, willows, and stinging nettles.
-Where vegetation changes occur on public lands, agency resource professionals assess whether or not rare plants are at risk.
-If not, cormorant control on the basis of vegetation changes is not warranted.
-Some vegetation changes may actually create suitable habitat for Species in Greatest Conservation Need like the American White Pelican or endangered species like the Common Tern.
-In other states, DCCO control has been used in selected cases to preserve trees and shrubs for nesting by wading birds.
+Typically, this loss is not an environmental concern because the plants affected are common trees, shrubs, and forbs like cottonwoods, willows, and stinging nettles.
+Where vegetation changes occur on public lands, agency resource professionals assess whether rare plants are at risk.
+If not, cormorant control based on vegetation changes is not warranted.
+Some vegetation changes may create suitable habitat for Species in Greatest Conservation Need like the American white pelican or endangered species like the common tern.
+In other states, cormorant control has been used in selected cases to preserve trees and shrubs for nesting waterbirds.

 What about the loss of vegetation on private land caused by cormorants?

-Where there is significant vegetation damage by cormorants to private property, provisions exist to address this.
-However, cormorant control is not allowed to negatively impact other colonial waterbirds that are present.
-In these instances, control is usually carried out by professional control agents through APHIS (US Dept. of Agriculture) for a fee paid by the landowner.
+Where there is significant vegetation damage by cormorants to private property, provisions exist to address the damage.
+Cormorant control is not allowed if it negatively impacts other colonial waterbirds that are present.
+In these instances, control is usually carried out by professional control agents through the Animal and Plant Health Inspection Service (APHIS) part of the U.S. Dept. of Agriculture, for a fee paid by the landowner.

 Is the cormorant a threat to aircraft from collisions?

-DCCOs could potentially be struck by aircraft, but the likelihood is extremely low.
-A greater threat is posed by Canada Geese, eagles, hawks, cranes, ducks, and gulls.
-The FAA Wildlife Strike Database for Minnesota showed that from January of 1990 through September of 2011, 1364 cases of aircraft striking birds were recorded.
-Only three of these records were collisions involving cormorants.
+Cormorants could potentially be struck by aircraft, but the likelihood is extremely low.
+A greater threat is posed by Canada geese, eagles, hawks, cranes, ducks, and gulls.
+The FAA Wildlife Strike Database for Minnesota showed that from January of 1990 through June 2023, 2,900cases of aircraft striking birds or other wildlife were recorded.
+Only four of these records were collisions involving cormorants.

 Is the cormorant a human health threat as a vector of disease like West Nile Virus?